vulcainjs/vulcainjs.github.io/docs/reference/injection.md

 When service starts, **vulcain** loads all components found in the ```src/api``` folder.
 You can register components from another folder with the container ```injectFrom``` method.

-Also you can inject component manually with the following container methods :
+Also you can inject components manually with the following container methods :

 - ```injectTransient```
 - ```injectSingleton``` and ```injectInstance```
 - ```injectScoped```

-In this case, they don't need to be declared with a ```@Injectable``` annotation.
+In this case, they don't need to be declared with an ```@Injectable``` annotation.

-There is two locations to register component both in the ```startup``` class.
+There are two locations to register component, both in the ```startup``` class.

 - In the ```initializeDefaultServices``` method - This allows you to override default services (like logging service or database provider) used by application services.
-This method is called before the application bootstrap.
+This method is called before the application bootstraps.
 - In the ```initializeServices``` method - This allows you to register custom application service (If not declared in the ```src/api``` folder).

 > All handlers are automatically registered as scoped service and available using their class name or ```@xxxxHandler``` serviceName option.

 ## Using components

-As mentioned above, component can be injected as a constructor argument or as a setter property.
+As mentioned above, components can be injected as a constructor argument or as a setter property.

 ### Construction injection